+NOTE Due to the requirements of Section 4.2, if an ISBM provider implements a specific interface type, e.g., SOAP or REST, then the respective SupportedAuthentications list will have at least 1 item.

 SOAP Interface

 The Get Supported Operations general interface is mapped into SOAP 1.1/1.2 as embedded XML schemas in WSDL descriptions according to the following schema types.